0xRace/multiplayergame/memory-bank/implementation-plan.md

 **Step 21: Socket.IO Server Setup**
 - Launch a Socket.IO server that handles client connections and maintains authoritative state in memory.
+- Limit each server/room to approximately 50 concurrent players.
+- Design server logic to be stateless and ready for future scaling (e.g., Redis pub/sub integration, sharding logic).
 - Test: Connect a client and verify the server logs the new socket connection and assigns a unique ID.

 **Step 22: Lobby & Snapshot**